shubho365/my-first/README.md

 # my-first
-This is my first repository.
+This is my first repository. <br />
-Shubhomoy Dey
+Author - Shubhomoy Dey